Responsibility Economy & Society

 Working with Swiss Business to Drive Growth

 SVC – Ltd. for Risk Capital for SMEs was founded by Credit Suisse and the Swiss Venture Club in 2010.
 The Credit Suisse subsidiary invests venture capital in innovative Swiss small and medium-sized enterprises (SMEs) with growth potential.
-For five years, SVC – Ltd. for Risk Capital for SMEs has performed pioneering work that produced positive overall results.
-It has provided a total of CHF 80 million of venture capital to 36 companies during this time with the aim of helping to create or preserve jobs in order to sustainably strengthen Switzerland as a center of industry.
-Success stories range from ASIC Robotics AG, a leading supplier of high-tech mechanical engineering solutions, to the personal care and cleaning products manufacturer Temmentec as well as the specialist baker Bäckerei Hug – all of which have expanded their business with the support of SVC – Ltd. for Risk Capital for SMEs.
-The amount invested usually ranges from CHF 1 million to CHF 5 million per firm.
-The portfolio companies, which are active in a variety of industries, currently employ 1,780 people.
-In addition, they hold more than 300 patents, reflecting their ability to innovate.
+For six years, SVC – Ltd. for Risk Capital for SMEs has performed pioneering work that produced positive overall results.
+It has provided a total of CHF 90 million of venture capital to 39 companies during this time to help create or preserve jobs in order to sustainably strengthen Switzerland as a center of industry.
+Success stories include Stratpharma AG, which specializes in medical devices and pharmaceutical products, and HYT SA, which produces hydromechanical watches.
+Both firms have grown their business with the support of SVC – Ltd. For Risk Capital for SMEs.

 Youth Unemployment Initiative and Youth Barometer

 Credit Suisse launched its Youth Unemployment Initiative in 2009 and invested a total of up to CHF 30 million in projects offering specific support to young people.
-In view of the success of these projects, which have helped more than 8,800 young people, we considered it important for these programs to continue after the original initiative ended in March 2015.
+In view of the success of these projects, which have helped more than 8800 young people, we considered it important for these programs to continue after the original initiative ended in March 2015.
 Credit Suisse and the SVC Foundation for Entrepreneurship therefore worked with the initiative's partner organizations to launch a new association – "Check Your Chance" – in 2015 to transition the Youth Unemployment Initiative to an independent national platform that is supported by the Swiss State Secretariat for Economic Affairs (SECO).
 Check Your Chance and its members focus on helping young people to obtain professional training and integrate into the labor market.
 We have found that despite their efforts, thousands of young adults are unable to find first-time employment after completing an apprenticeship or finishing a degree.
 The longer this phase lasts, the more difficult it becomes for them to secure a job.
 The situation is equally difficult for young people who have not yet obtained initial training.
-This is where Check Your Chance can help: It intervenes at an early stage to offer targeted support to prevent young people from being confronted with the financial and social challenges of unemployment.
+This is where Check Your Chance can help: It intervenes at an early stage to offer them targeted support – from advice on choosing a career or completing job applications to successful interview techniques.
+In this way, the association can help young people to avoid the financial and social challenges of long-term unemployment.

 billion Swiss francs is Credit Suisse's volume of outstanding loans in Switzerland at end-2016